 If you're visiting Boston for the first time, Top of the Hub's views make it the perfect choice if you're planning a splurge meal.
 Come for lunch or Sunday brunch for daytime views, and dinner or even just a drink in the lounge if you want to see city lights spread out before you.

 Top of the Hub offers several attractive fixed price menus including a couple of chef's tasting menus.
 You can't go wrong with any of them, so let your appetite and your wallet be your guide.
-This is one restaurant where I almost always prefer the prix-fixe menus to á la carte because of the appealing choices.
+This is one restaurant where you may prefer the prix-fixe menus to á la carte because of the appealing choices.

-In particular, the three course prix-fixe dinner menu with wine pairings represents a bargain - you'll find interesting selections among the starters, main courses, and desserts, and the wine choices are always excellent.
+In particular, the prix-fixe dinner menu with wine pairings almost always represents a bargain - you'll find interesting selections among the starters, main courses, and desserts, and the wine choices are always excellent.

 The popular Sunday brunch is only fixed price, but be warned - it's a rather huge meal.
-Stick with seafood choices if you want to avoid mid-day carb overload.
+Stick with seafood options to avoid mid-day carb overload.

 However, the best way to feast on Top of the Hub's renowned cuisine while enjoy the best views is to come for the even more affordable prix-fixe lunch menu.
-For just a couple of dollars above Dine Out Boston bargain prices, you get a splendid 3-course lunch at this top Boston restaurant - and a special experience in one of the city's iconic venues.
+For just a couple of dollars above the twice-yearly Dine Out Boston bargain prices, you get a splendid 3-course lunch at this top Boston restaurant - and a special experience in one of the city's iconic attractions.

-You can also order food from the Top of the Hub Lounge menu, basically the same as the lunch menu and a great option for a late dinner . . . or even just dessert mid-afternoon.
+You can also order food from the Top of the Hub Lounge menu, basically the same as the lunch menu and a great option for a late dinner.
+Another option - order just dessert for a mid-afternoon indulgence.